cabforum/forum/Bylaws.md

 7. **Decision Process**

 This Working Group will seek to make decisions when there is consensus and with due process.
-The expectation is that, typically, the Chair or other participant makes an initial proposal, which is then refined in discussion with the Working Group participants, and consensus emerges with little formal voting being required.
-However, if a decision is necessary for timely progress, but consensus is not achieved after careful consideration of the range of views presented, the Chair(s) should put the question out for voting within the WG (using email and/or web-based survey techniques) according to Section 2 (Forum Membership and Voting) of the Forum Bylaws and record a decision, along with any objections.
+The expectation is that, typically, the Working Group Chair or other participant makes an initial proposal, which is then refined in discussion with the Working Group participants, and consensus emerges with little formal voting being required.
+However, if a decision is necessary for timely progress, but consensus is not achieved after careful consideration of the range of views presented, the Working Group Chair should put the question out for voting within the WG (using email and/or web-based survey techniques) according to Section 2 (Forum Membership and Voting) of the Forum Bylaws and record a decision, along with any objections.
 The matter should then be considered resolved unless and until new information becomes available.

 8. **IPR Policy**